dinesh-madhav/aws-reinvent-trivia-game/canaries/README.md

 Create an SNS topic for notifications about the canary alarms.
 An email address or to a [chat bot](https://docs.aws.amazon.com/chatbot/latest/adminguide/setting-up.html) can then be subscribed to the topic to receive notifications about canary alarms.
 ```
-aws sns create-topic --name reinvent-trivia-notifications --region us-east-1
+aws sns create-topic --name nike-workshop-notifications --region us-west-2
 ```

 ## Customize

-Replace all references to 'reinvent-trivia.com' with your own domain name.
+Replace all references to 'nike-workshop.com' with your own domain name.

 ## Deploy